i05nagai/numerical_recipe/CONTRIBUTING.md

 We use [google/glog](https://github.com/google/glog) for logging.
 See [documentation](http://rpg.ifi.uzh.ch/docs/glog.html).
 The log message will be logged to `/tmp/<program name>.<hostname>.<user name>.log.<severity level>.<date>.<time>.<pid>`. (e.g., "/tmp/hello_world.example.com.hamaji.log.INFO.20080709-222411.10474")

+## Debugging
+We support the `gcc` compiler and `clang` compiler now so that we run all tests with both compilers in CI environments.
+Running multiple compilers in the same machine is sometimes annoying developers because of their dependency.
+For debugging in another compiler, we provide docker images.
+See `tools/docker/gcc` for the GCC compiler.

 ## TODO

 * [x] lint